Tour this Scandi kitchen with white cabinetry and fluted wood

 Today, the kitchen is a creative and light-filled space that lifts the spirits with its characterful yet minimalist design that incorporates interesting and pleasing shapes.
 The space proves that Scandi design is not, as some believe, boring or, whisper it, predictable.

-Kitchen with white backsplash and hob on the island
+Scandi kitchen design with white backsplash and hob on the island.

 Silestone‘s Calacatta Gold Suede Quartz adds restrained glamour to the worksurface and splashback.

 It is a seemingly simple design, although the reality is that kitchen design is rarely straightforward.
 It features two worktop runs and an island.
-The handleless white cabinetry facing the island is home to the sink, which is sunk into a Calacatta Gold Suede worktop.
+The handleless white cabinetry facing the island is home to the sink.

 The island, which includes the hob and a recirculating, vented induction hob, allows room above for Tom Raffield’s stunning natural oak pendant lights.
 And, to the side, there is a tall run – the cabinetry is in Fango, a neutral earth tone – which houses two Miele ovens.
 These are flanked by a tall larder fridge and a fully integrated freezer with an ice-maker, meaning the space oozes cooking convenience.